tianxing-wu/tianxing-wu.github.io/_pages/services.md

 ## Workshop:
 **Program Committee Member:**
+* 2022 - EEKE, the 3rd Workshop on Extraction and Evaluation of Knowledge Entities from Scientific Documents (co-located with JCDL 2022)
+* 2021 - EEKE, the 2nd Workshop on Extraction and Evaluation of Knowledge Entities from Scientific Documents (co-located with JCDL 2021).
 * 2020 - GRADES-NDA, the 3rd Joint International Workshop on Graph Data Management Experiences & Systems and Network Data Analytics (co-located with SIGMOD 2020).
 * 2019 - GRADES-NDA, the 2nd Joint International Workshop on Graph Data Management Experiences & Systems and Network Data Analytics (co-located with SIGMOD 2019).
 * 2018 - BigGraphs, the 5th International Workshop on High Performance Big Graph Data Management, Analysis, and Mining (co-located with IEEE BigData 2018).